RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 My guess: The image file was designed to be as small as possible in order to minimize download time.
 That makes sense.
 I plan to test this theory by creating a new image with a larger partition size and a pre-installed GUI.
 If the test is successful, results will be posted on this blog.
 If the mission fails, then the secretary will disavow any knowledge...

 `ll` is one of the useful aliases built into Ubuntu's `.bashrc` file.
+We can use it to examine the partitions on the SD card.

 ```bash
 ubuntu@ubuntu-armhf:~$ ll /dev/mmcblk*